KoolKids12/BPA_Game_2023/README.md

 # BPA_Game_2023

-This repository is a game made for the club Business Professionals of America 2023-2024
+This repository is a game made for the Business Professionals of America 2023-2024

 the name of the game is "Cosmic Cogs"